 Wild fire prints

 Record numbers of forest fires raged throughout BC in the summers of 2017 and 2018.
-Last year, many routes in and out of the interior of the province were closed; one quarter of the population of the Cariboo and Chilcotin regions had to evacuate their homes.
-This year, the government declared a state of emergency.
+In 2017, many routes in and out of the interior of the province were closed; one quarter of the population of the Cariboo and Chilcotin regions had to evacuate their homes.
+In 2018, the government declared a state of emergency.
 Although there were two fires more than 100 hectares in size as close as 14 km northwest of Wells, we were fortunate that they did not come our way.

 While setting up a miniature Northern Lights print (see below), I came across an old test print with an orange background and a warm, streaky rectangle on top, with a gold texture overlay.
 When I tested my dark green-black ink for the black spruce silhouette image on top of these colours, instead of on top of a glowing night sky, I immediately saw the potential for a fire print.